codeforamerica/buildatlanta/README.md

 # Build Atlanta

-See and vote on infrastructure projects in Atlanta.
+See and comment on infrastructure projects in Atlanta.

 ## Developing Locally